A few migrants start asylum requests, but most of the caravan is still in tents

 Tesla Rich, 19, and her 9-month-old daughter, Valentina, are also in the first group of eight selected to start their asylum claims.

 She's leaving the rampant violence in Honduras -- her uncle and sister were killed in recent years.
-Rich is also looking for work, something she said is nearly impossible to find in her country.
+Rich is looking for work, something she said is nearly impossible to find in her country.

 Her dream, if she gets to stay in the United States, is to bring her other daughter, whom she had to leave behind.